Sustainable desiccants

 4. Calculate the CO2 footprint of products from cradle to gate – scope 1, 2 and (upstream) scope 3

 We have chosen materials with a lower carbon footprint, and evaluated and sourced suppliers, transports and energy resources also with respect to carbon footprint.
 By doing this correctly, we have decreased the amount of plastic needed and been able to exchange a large part of the plastic with post-consumer plastic and a lower CO2 footprint.
-But we cannot (yet) get the whole way to zero footprint.

 We have calculated the total carbon footprint of our container desiccants Absorpole® and AbsorGel® from the cradle to the gate.
 Which includes source, transport and production.
 The data on our carbon emissions is validated by IVL Swedish Environmental Research Institute Ltd. and included in an extended report available on request.
 The CO2 footprint for each product can be found in the Technical Product Sheets for each product.